Cache Creek Wilderness Run

 7.3

-Trout Creek enters on the right.
-Just around the bend, Cache Creek flows straight southeast for about a mile.
+Trout Creek enters on the right, in a big alluvial fan.
+There are two nice waterfalls shortly upstream, well worth visiting.
+After a bend, Cache Creek flows straight southeast for about a mile.

 8.2

-Recognition: the river curves left, and cattle trails are visible.
-Two small creeks enter on the right during and after this rapid.
-At low flows this is a long boulder garden, technical for rafts.
-You can see the big rock below.
-The easiest route is to its left, although it is possible to go right if you try.
-The biggest waves are just below the big rock.
-A small rapid follows quickly, then a lull, a rapid with medium-size waves, and a smaller rapid.
-At high flows the Big Rock creates two pour-overs on either side, both usually runnable, and this section becomes a long class III rapid.
+Recognition: the river curves left, and you see a big rock in the middle.
+The easiest route is to its left, although you can go right.
+A small creek enters on the right during the rapid.
+At low flows this is a long boulder garden, technical for rafts, with several distinct drops, followed by more after a distance.
+The biggest waves are above and just below the big rock.
+At high flows the big rock creates two pour-overs on either side, both usually runnable, and this becomes a long class III rapid.

 Cache Creek Wilderness CA Cache Creek Wilderness CA